openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 [^1]: To remove the Machine API we must prove that only a suitably small number of our customers are still using the API to manage their machines.
 For example, if the number was suitably small that we could reach out to each customer individually to help them move, then it would be feasible.
-For the purposes of this document and this project, we assume that the Machine API will extist in OpenShift 4 forever, even though the backing implementation will move to Cluster API.
+For the purposes of this document and this project, we assume that the Machine API will exist in OpenShift 4 forever, even though the backing implementation will move to Cluster API.

 ## Motivation